 Smaller flocks of birds didn’t see the danger either and were pulled into the mast by barometric pressure and thrown against it so that the ground that became littered with small lifeless bodies.

 Two wind farms were stopped because of EIA preconstruction studies.
 The field research required that the relevant data be accurate and meticulously recorded in a scientific manner.
 Researchers had to be on site by sunrise and stay there until sunset.
 This sometimes meant being up an hour or more, earlier, to travel to where they needed to be and only return home an hour or more after sunset.

 It meant keen observation and awareness of birds’ movements throughout the day, their behaviour and flight patterns.
 Mark and Amanda had to complete 4 iterations for each season of the year.
 Each iteration lasted between 6-16 days, averaging around 8 days.

 The couple eventually were working for 5 consultants.
 This work lasted until February 2017 when thanks to Mr Zuma, alternative energy programs were dropped.
 The consultants are all now somewhere else, no longer in Africa.

-This has come about because South Africa is the most fenced country in the world, because of a fencing subsidy that came into play in the 1960’s.
+South African farms are the most fenced areas in the world as a result of a fencing subsidy that came into play in the 1960’s.

-These fences meant the farmer could easily shoot what he wanted, no longer checking on his sheep or their environment.
+These fences enabled a farmer to easily shoot what he wanted, without checking on his sheep or their environment.
 South Africa is the only country that doesn’t shepherd its livestock.